 Should I let you in on a secret that’ll instantly make your emails more valuable?

 Find out as soon as possible what your email newsletter subscribers are interested in so you can personalize your messaging and deliver value.
 This starts on your homepage.
 Set up different landing pages for different target groups.

 People interested in selling their house don’t need the same information as those who are looking to buy one.
-Same goes for visitors searching in different locations or with diverse housing needs.
+The same goes for visitors searching in different locations or with diverse housing needs.
 When you have different landing pages, each target group can read about what’s applicable to their situation.

-Look at this example from Wilkinson ERA Real Estate, their email targets newly-weds and puts a fun spin on saying yes to the dress and the address.
+Look at this example from Wilkinson ERA Real Estate, their email targets newly-weds and puts a fun spin on saying "yes to the dress" with "yes to the address".

 Use different signup forms on each landing page to organize your readers from the get-go.

 Or use one signup form and have people mark the newsletters they’re interested in.
 In your email tool, these subscribers will automatically be grouped together, making it easier for you to send personalized emails.
 At MailerLite, we call this signup form feature interest groups.